 Once described as having “one of the most wondrous voices of the 20th century,” Sarah Vaughan was known for a sensitive but easy tone.
 At 2:15, she effortlessly shows off an impressive vocal range and some great improvisation skills.

 - Louis Armstrong

-Louis Armstrong is so important to jazz music that most experts agree that it wouldn’t have been developed, or even survived, without his contributions.
-Now some voice scientists and physicians might point to a few voice pathologies in Louis: that unusually rough voice.
-But here we have a great example of a singer who loved what he did and knew how to make people feel happy and entertained.
+Louis Armstrong is so important to jazz music that most experts agree it wouldn’t have been developed, or even survived, without his contributions.
+Here we have a great example of a singer who loved what he did and knew how to make people feel happy and entertained.

 Tips & Vocal Exercises for Hip Hop Singers